 In accordance with the Company's certificate of incorporation and bylaws, the Board of Directors is divided into three classes of approximately equal size.
 The members of each class are elected to serve a three-year term with the term of office of each class ending in successive years.
-Timothy Barberich and Alison Lawton are the Class II directors whose terms expire at the Annual Meeting.
-Each of Mr. Barberich and Ms. Lawton has been nominated for and has agreed to stand for re-election to the Board of Directors to serve as a Class II director of the Company until the 2020 annual meeting of stockholders and until his or her successor is duly elected.
+Robert Forrester and Bruce Wendel are the Class III directors whose terms expire at the Annual Meeting.
+Each of Messrs.
+Forrester and Wendel has been nominated for and has agreed to stand for re-election to the Board of Directors to serve as a Class III director of the Company until the 2021 annual meeting of stockholders and until his successor is duly elected.

 It is intended that, unless you give contrary instructions, shares represented by proxies will be voted for the election of the two nominees listed above as director nominees.
 Verastem has no reason to believe that any nominee will be unable to serve.
-In the event that one or more nominees is unexpectedly not available to serve, proxies may be voted for another person nominated as a substitute by the Board of Directors, or the Board of Directors may reduce the number of directors to be elected at the Annual Meeting.
+In the event that one or more nominees is unexpectedly not available to serve, subject to compliance with applicable state and federal laws, including the filing of an amended proxy statement and proxy card, as applicable, proxies may be voted for another person nominated as a substitute by the Board of Directors, or the Board of Directors may reduce the number of directors to be elected at the Annual Meeting.
 Information relating to each nominee for election as director and for each continuing director, including his or her period of service as a director of Verastem, principal occupation and other biographical material is shown below.

-THE BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS THAT YOU VOTE FOR EACH

-OF THESE NOMINEES FOR CLASS II DIRECTOR

-(PROPOSAL NO. 1 ON YOUR PROXY CARD)
+THE BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS THAT YOU VOTE FOR EACH OF THE NOMINEES FOR CLASS III DIRECTOR (PROPOSAL NO. 1 ON YOUR PROXY CARD)